 They need quite big tanks.
-The minimum requirement is The 270 gallons tank.
+The minimum requirement is A 270 gallons tank.
 The tank with 4 x 2 x 2 feet is ideal for them.
 They grow around 24 inches in diameter.
-Because of that they need relatively big freshwater habitats.
+Because of that, they need relatively big freshwater habitats.

 Are they hard to keep?